becloudready/ai-cloud-engineer-bootcamp/README.md

 Option A — Self-paced: Work through the modules on your own.
 Everything links to the relevant open-source tools.
 No signup required.

 Option B — With the cohort: Weekly live session on Mondays 6–8 PM EDT.
 Slack support throughout the week.
-Access to the TorontoAI founder and recruiter network (10,000+ members). $299 CAD one-time. [becloudready.com](https://becloudready.com)
+Access to the TorontoAI founder and recruiter network (10,000+ members). $299 CAD one-time. [becloudready.com](https://becloudready.com/programs/ai-cloud-engineer-bootcamp)

-Option C — Corporate: Private team workshops for Databricks and cloud engineering teams. [ck@becloudready.com](mailto:ck@becloudready.com)
+Option C — Corporate: Private team workshops for Databricks and cloud engineering teams.
+[Book a call](https://calendly.com/kchandank/30-mins-meeting)

 ## Community